Devlin1834/Movies-Project/README.md

 (6) regression _ movies.R - Cleans and tries to find relationships between the data.
 Spoilers: There are none

         --> RList.csv (49 Data Points)

+        --> Reg Vis folder contains the charts returned from the script

 __Plans__